Nitrokey/nitrokey-documentation/nextbox/faq.rst

   external power supply can lead to an unreliable power supply for the internal hard-drive, thus potential data loss.

+**Q:** Where can I find an external hard-drive with its own power supply?
+  The smaller form factors (2.5'' and smaller) for external hard-drives mostly come without an additional power supply.
+For these, *a USB Hub with an additional power supply can be considered the "external power-supply"* for the hard-drive.
+Although the latter is it not 100% sure for powered USB hubs, thus we recommend external 3.5'' hard-drives, which are nearly always externally powered.

+**Q:** Why does my USB device / hub not work, if connected to the NextBox?
+  There are some devices and especially USB3 hubs that are known to not work properly with the Raspberry PI 4B, please see this `USB Documentation`_ from Raspberry.
+  On top of that also make sure the USB device is working in general by connecting it to another computer (best case: Linux) and verify that it works.

 **Q:** Why does my hard-drive not show up after plugging it in?
   Please make sure that you are using one of the supported filesystems (e.g., ext, xfs) and you have mounted your hard-drive within *Storage Management*.